Law firm: BigLaw firms

 The largest U.S.-based firms are often referenced as "BigLaw" firms, a phrase often used to describe large law firms that follow the Cravath System's "loosely pyramid-shaped hierarchy of advancement".
 BigLaw firms typically specialize in all categories of legal work with high billable hour rates, including mergers and acquisitions transactions, banking, and corporate litigation.
 These firms rarely do plaintiffs' personal injury work.
 However, in terms of revenue and employee headcount, the largest law firms are still smaller than their counterparts in other types of professional services like consulting and accounting.

 In 2008, the largest law firm in the world was the British firm Clifford Chance, which had revenue of over US$2 billion.
 In 2020, Kirkland & Ellis came out on top with US$4.15 billion in revenue while Hogan Lovells rounded out the list at number ten with US$2.25 billion.
 Clifford Chance remains the only British firm among the top 10 considered "BigLaw".
 This can be compared with $404 billion for the world's largest firm by turnover ExxonMobil and $28 billion for the largest professional services firm Deloitte.

+In BigLaw firms, compensation is high compared to other workplaces.
+Median salaries for associates range from $200,000 to $330,000.
+This range varies based on years worked as an associate, calculated up to the eighth year: first-year associates make a median of $200,000, while eighth-year associates make a median of $330,000.
+Compensation for lawyers in BigLaw firms is typically organized in an hourly rate structure, where lawyers charge per hour on a billable time structure.
+Hourly rates vary greatly depending on the lawyer, whether they are a partner or an associate, with other factors taken into consideration.
+As of 2024, the highest lawyers have a rate of $2,100 to $2,620 per hour, with other partners charging $1,285 to $1,860.
+Many lawyers in these firms charge in the $800-900 range as well.
+Researchers created a top 32 list of firms that charge the most, the former figures being most prominent in these firms.
+As of early 2026, BigLaw lawyer fees have been surging, with one top US firm charging $4,000 per hour for its top partners.